alessonviana/DevOps_challenge/README.md

 ## How does it work?

 - Terraform creates the AWS instances, Security Group, Volumes and a Bucket.
-- Ansible installs and configure Docker.
+- Ansible installs and configures Docker.
 - Ansible pulling and runnig the container .
 - The Drone CI uses a Docker container that I have created with Terraform and Ansible there.

 ## 1 - Running terraform locally

-- 1.1 - Configure your AWS credentions
+- 1.1 - Configure your AWS credentials
 ```bash
 $ aws configure
 AWS Access Key ID [None]: <Access Key ID>